 Patreon has been an absolute success.
 I am so glad I made the leap, and because their model supports me to make THINGS, I've been much more creative as a result.
 If you are curious about Patreon, you can click here and read more about the rewards I offer Patrons, as well as the whole direct-support funding model that Patreon offers to artists and creators.

 If you'd like to create your own Patreon page, please click here and use my referral link as we'll both earn a substantial award!

 What Do You Get?

-Rewards range from a signed copy of Access to Power: A Radical Approach for Changing Your Life, to unlimited free online classes, to individual coaching sessions.
+Rewards range from access to all audio and video, to unlimited free online classes, to individual coaching sessions.
 I'm only offering a few folks coaching sessions as part of their Patreon pledge, so if this is a reward you want, get pledging!